-6.1 Entering the Country and Visas 6
+6.1 Entering the Country and Visas 61

-6.2 Temporary and Permanent Residence 6
+6.2 Temporary and Permanent Residence 62

-6.3 Residing in Switzerland without Gainful Employment 6
+6.3 Residing in Switzerland without Gainful Employment 63

-6.4 Residing in Switzerland with Gainful Employment 7
+6.4 Residing in Switzerland with Gainful Employment 64

-6.5 Naturalization 7
+6.5 Naturalization 67

-Switzerland's prosperity is partly due to the immigration of foreign workers.
+Image Passports, studio shot Switzerland's prosperity is partly due to the immigration of foreign workers.
 Not only do they boost the economy, they also enrich the culture.
 Residence in Switzerland is now easier for EU/EFTA citizens thanks to bilateral agreements between Switzerland and the EU.
 In the labor market they have the same rights as Swiss workers.
 For people from other countries who wish to live and work in Switzerland, certain provisions apply.